Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 multiple structures enables you to think more diversely.

 This is one of the reasons why I didn't choose French or Italian when I was picking a new language to study.
-Although clearly distinct, they share much with the languages I already know.
+Although clearly distinct, they share much of their structure and ancestry with the languages I already know.
 I was more inclined to learn Japanese, Korean, or Thai because they differ entirely from everything I knew, which meant more to understand and improve.
-I am currently studying Thai, and loving all the process.
+I am currently studying Thai and loving all the process.

 [io.Copy src]: https://cs.opensource.google/go/go/+/refs/tags/go1.20.5:src/io/io.go;l=373-385;drc=dc8e2a6a8ec94f2c98ba20edd57932eba284efb1